 Circulation Management: Library Circulation or Library lending consist of activities involving the library book lending.
 The Circulation Management functionality is clear and it provides all of the vital information at just the press of a key.

-Reserve Shelf Management: This feature assist librarians to create reserve shelf to add upcoming books to it.
+Reserve Shelf Management: This feature assists librarians to create a reserve shelf to add upcoming books to it.

-Self check-in/Check-out: Here this feature allow the library members to do the check-in and check-out of books on their own, by making an entry in the system.
+Self-check-in/Check-out: Here this feature allows the library members to do the check-in and check-out of books on their own, by making an entry in the system.

-Catalogue Management: This functionality is for manage the book catalogues.
+Catalogue Management: This functionality is for manage the book catalogs.

-Barcoding/RFIB: Integration of this functionality allow to scan the barcodes, thus allowing easy search.
+Barcoding/RFIB: Integration of this functionality allows to scan the barcodes, thus allowing the easy search.

 Fee Collection: This functionality is responsible to collect the fee for the checked-out books from the library members.

 Search Functionality: This feature allow for easy search for the book or book items by the librarian or library members.

 Serials Management: This allows to manage the books by their serial numbers.

 Payment gateway: Here the payment gateways are integrated to ease the online payment via Credit/Debit Cards, Braintree, PayPal& Stripe.
 This is also useful for pay the fine online.